GoogleChrome/lighthouse-ci/docs/cli.md

 ## Commands

-All commands support configuration via a JSON rc file passed in via `--rc-file=./path/to/`.
+All commands support configuration via a JSON rc file passed in via `--config=./path/to/`.
 Any argument on the CLI can also be passed in via environment variable.
-For example, `--rc-file=foo` can be replaced with `LH_RC_FILE=foo`.
+For example, `--config=foo` can be replaced with `LH_RC_FILE=foo`.
 Learn more about [configuration](#configuration).

 ### `healthcheck`